-The following post is from Multicultural Ambassador, Aaron S. Read more about the Multicultural Ambassadors program at www.tarleton.edu/diversity.
+The following post is from Multicultural Ambassador, Diana Martinez.
+To read more about the Multicultural Ambassadors program go to www.tarleton.edu/diversity.

 We hope that you will stop by the office (TSC # 21).
 Also, look for us on social media.
 Facebook: http://www.facebook.com/TarletonDiversityInclusion and read along with our journeys here on the blog: http://tarletondiversityinclusion.blogspot.com/

 You can also see our images on Flickr: http://www.flickr.com/photos/tarletondiversity/

 Or follow us on Twitter: @DiversityTSU or email us directly at Diversity@Tarleton.edu